Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 As one of the leading companies in its industry, Tiffany and Co. has numerous strengths that enable it to thrive in the marketplace.
 These strengths not only help it to protect the market share in existing markets but also help in penetrating new markets.

-• Legacy: Tiffany & Co. was established in the year 1883, which started to sell stationery and fancy goods, now became one of the largest luxury jewellery brands of all time with maintaining the legacy of 184 years.
+• Legacy: Tiffany & Co. was established in the year 1883, and started to sell stationery and fancy goods, now become one of the largest luxury jewellery brands of all time maintaining a legacy of 184 years.

 • Global Appearance: Tiffany and Co. is a US-based international company that was established in 1837.
-It has 326+ stores across the United States, Japan, and Canada, as well as Europe, the Latin America and Pacific Asia regions and has more than 15000 employees.
+It has 326+ stores across the United States, Japan, and Canada, as well as Europe, Latin America, and Pacific Asia regions, and has more than 15000 employees.
 It has a revenue of 5 Billion USD in the year 2020.
-Tiffany and Co. have a strong brand name, awareness and global presence which makes it one of the biggest strengths of the company.
+Tiffany and Co. has a strong brand name, awareness, and global presence which makes it one of the biggest strengths of the company.

-• Strong Brand Image: Tiffany and Co. have a good presence and a wide variety of products.
-The company is also successful in keeping the product differentiation and superior quality products.
+• Strong Brand Image: Tiffany and Co. has a good presence and a wide variety of products.
+The company is also successful in keeping product differentiation and superior quality products.
 It is also engaged in various sponsorships of sports awards through which its brand can get awareness worldwide.

-• Maintain Status Quo: To maintain its status in the market it does not encourage celebrity endorsement for building its brand image and also never put its products on sale and discount.
+• Maintain Status Quo: To maintain its status in the market it does not encourage celebrity endorsement to build its brand image and also never puts its products on sale or discount.
 The products are standardized and fixed priced which are non-negotiable across the globe to keep things the way they are presented.

 Weaknesses of Tiffany and Co.